Main Content

 The main goal of the Math DSP is to ensure each student begins in a math course where they can build confidence, succeed academically, and progress effectively toward their degree requirements.

-Take the Math Directed Self Placement
+Math Directed Self Placement

-Is the Math Directed Self Placement free?
+Is the Math Directed Self-Placement free?

-How long is the process?
+How long does the process take?

-Is the Math Directed Self Placement the only method used at this point?
+Is the Math Directed Self-Placement the only method used at this point?

-What do I do after I submit my math DSP?
+What do I do after I submit my Math DSP?

 You will need to take the math placement test if you have not yet completed the prerequisites for these courses at the college level: